-UNDERSTANDING DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA)
+WHAT TO KNOW ABOUT THE DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA)

 For those young undocumented immigrants who are eligible, DACA provides (i) a two-year protection from deportation or removal, and (ii) two-years of employment authorization (work permit).
-However, it is important to understand that DACA does not grant anyone visa status and it is not a permanent benefit.
+However, it is important to understand that the benefits provided by DACA will not grant holders a visa status.
+Deferred Action for Childhood Arrivals also does not offer permanent benefits.
 Rather, receipt of the program’s benefits is subject to renewal after two-years.

-- Were under the age of 31 as of June 15, 2012;
+- Were under 31 years as of 06-15-2012;

-- Have continuously lived in the United States from June 15, 2007, until present time;
+- Have continuously lived in the country from 06-15-2007, and until the present time;

-- Entered the United States without documents and/or inspection prior to June 15, 2012, or your lawful immigration status expired as of June 15, 2012;
+- Entered the country without documents and/or inspection prior to June 15, 2012, or the immigration status ended as of 06-15-2012;

 HOW DO I BENEFIT FROM DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA)?